lawromwal/source-for-blue-green-webapp/README.md

 Review the Stages and the CodeBuild Projects to understand the implementation.
 Once the Application is deployed on the Green service, access it as mentioned above: http://ALB-DNS-name/?group=green.

-It is important to note that container exposes port 5000, whereas service exposes port 80 (for blue-service) OR 8080 (for green-service) which in turn is mapped to local host port on the EC2 worker node instance.
+It is important to note that the container exposes port 5000, whereas the service exposes port 80 (for blue-service) OR 8080 (for green-service) which in turn is mapped to local host port on the EC2 worker node instance.

 After testing is completed, go to the Approval Stage and Click Approve.
 This will trigger the CodePipeline to execute the next stage to run the "Swap and Deploy" stage where it swaps the mapping of target-group to the blue / green service.